shizen-yasei/ronin-dorks/README.txt

 == FEATURES/PROBLEMS:

 * Provides convenience methods for many common Google (tm) Dorks:
-  * Search for URLs containing a specified string:
+  * Search for URLs containing a specified string.
-  * Search for URLs containing a specified pattern:
+  * Search for URLs containing a specified pattern.
+  * Search for Pages containing a specified text string.
+  * Search for Pages containing a specified text pattern.
   * Search for Indexes of unprotected <tt>cgi-bin</tt> directories.
   * Search for unprotected MySQL dump files.
   * Search for unprotected MySQL dump files containing the password hash